Youtube Report template for Looker Studio by Porter

-Get the actual Youtube report template used by Porter to monitor your Social Media performance.
+Get the actual Youtube on Looker Studio template used by Porter to monitor Social Media performance.

 Porter